MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-stor_pofx_active_context.md

 ms.date: 05/13/2021
 ms.topic: language-reference
 targetos: Windows
-description: STOR_POFX_ACTIVE_CONTEXT is the structure pointed to by the Parameters parameter when a miniport's HwStorUnitControl routine is called with a ControlType of ScsiUintPoFxPowerActive or a miniport's HwStorAdapterControl routine is called with a ControlType of ScsiAdapterPoFxPowerActive. req.construct-type: structure req.ddi-compliance: req.dll:
+description: STOR_POFX_ACTIVE_CONTEXT is the structure pointed to by the Parameters parameter when a miniport's HwStorUnitControl routine is called with a ControlType of ScsiUnitPoFxPowerActive or a miniport's HwStorAdapterControl routine is called with a ControlType of ScsiAdapterPoFxPowerActive. req.construct-type: structure req.ddi-compliance: req.dll: